mendix/docs/content/releasenotes/studio-pro/lts-mts.md

 ### 3.1 Support Duration

-The support duration for an MTS depends on when a new higher major version is released, which thus creates a new LTS and discontinues all MTS versions for that respective major version.
+The support duration for an MTS depends on when a new higher major version is released, which thus creates a new LTS and ends support for all MTS versions for that respective major version.

 This diagram illustrates the MTS concept with version and [end of support](#end) examples: